 How to Create an Encrypted Volume

-Note: Volumes can be as simple as a file container you place on a drive or disk or as complex as a whole-disk encryption for your operating system.
+- The very first thing that you’ll need to do now is creating a volume.
+So to do that, click on the Create Volume button.
+This will launch the Volume Creation Wizard and then you will be asked to choose one of the following volume types.
+Choose the appropriate one.
+Volumes can be as simple as a file container you place on a drive or disk or as complex as whole-disk encryption for your operating system.
 I have made this guide simple for you to munch into, so we will be focusing on getting you set up with an easy-to-use local container.

-Step 8: Now you have to generate your own password.
-However there is one important thing that you should keep in mind here and that’s: Short passwords are a bad idea.
+- Now you have to generate your own password.
+However, there is one important thing that you should keep in mind here and that’s: Short passwords are a bad idea.
 You should create a password at least 20 characters long.

-Step 11: Finally, once the format process is complete, you’ll be returned to the original VeraCrypt interface.
-You will find that your volume you created is now a single file wherever you parked it and ready to be mounted by VeraCrypt.
+- Finally, once the format process is complete, you’ll be returned to the original VeraCrypt interface.
+You will find that the volume you created is now a single file wherever you parked it and ready to be mounted by VeraCrypt.

 How to Mount an Encrypted Volume

-Step 4: Now enter your password that you created before and then click OK.
+- Now enter the password that you’ve created before and then click OK.

 Now whenever you need to pack all your secret files, you can now do that by opening the volume you’ve just created.